 Yet one cannot comprehend the CPO’s accomplishment without perceiving its exciting and enormous social frame, i.e. the Great Rejuvenation of the Chinese Nation.
 Many artists and managers work together to fulfill their dreams with zealous passion, perseverance and determination.
 This makes it possible to lead the great symphonic music course in China to a better and merrier destination.

-With the patronage of leaders of CCP and Chinese Government, China Philharmonic Orchestra was founded based on China Broadcasting Symphony Orchestra on May 25, 2000, administered by the State Administration of Radio, Film and Television.
+With the patronage of leaders of CCP and Chinese Government, China Philharmonic Orchestra was founded based on China Broadcasting Symphony Orchestra on May 25, 2000, administered by the National Radio and Television Administration.
 Currently, Li Nan serves as the President while Long Yu is the Artistic Director and Chief Conductor of the orchestra.
 As one of the youngest and most dynamic symphony orchestras in China, the CPO takes pride in professionalism, a role model to be followed by its Chinese peers.

 Highlights of the inaugural season from September 2001 to July 2002 include the world premiere of Philip Glass’ Cello Concerto, Berlioz’s La Damnation de Faust and Women General of Yang Family, a symphony poem in Peking opera style commissioned by CPO.
 In the following season, Long Yu conducted the China premiere of Mahler’s Symphony No. 8 (Symphony of a Thousand) with nearly a thousand domestic and visiting artists on the stage.
 It is a milestone in the music history in China.
 That season also offered Beethoven’s complete symphonies and concertos cycle as well as most of his overtures as part of the ”Immortal Beethoven“ concert series, highlighted by the closing concert of Beethoven’s Symphony No. 9 conducted by Long Yu in a most convincing approach.
 For the first two ambitious seasons the CPO qualifies itself as one of the leading orchestras in Asia.
 The CPO also presented the complete symphony cycle of Mahler’s symphonies in the first three seasons.